raspberrypilearning/anime-expressions-simplified/en/step_3.md

       <!-- The first drawing and instructions go here -->
       <section>
         <img src="love.png" alt="The love facial expression.">
         <p>To make your anime character look like they are in love, replace the eyes with two rounded hearts.
-Remember to add highlight to the corners to create a better effect.</p>
+You can add three more hearts inside for a fun effect.</p>
       </section>

 --- /code ---